-When voting proxies, Dimensional1 seeks to act in the best interests of the funds and accounts Dimensional manages and consistent with applicable legal and fiduciary standards.
-Dimensional seeks to maximize shareholder value subject to the standards of legal and regulatory regimes (applicable to the Advisor or the client), listing requirements, corporate governance and stewardship codes, and any particular investment or voting guidelines of specific funds or accounts.
-Dimensional will evaluate management and shareholder proposals on a case-by-case basis, in the circumstances explained below.
+When voting (or refraining from voting) proxies, Dimensional seeks to act in the best interests of the funds and accounts Dimensional manages and consistent with applicable legal and fiduciary standards.
+Dimensional seeks to maximize shareholder value subject to the standards of legal and regulatory regimes (applicable to the Advisor or the client), listing requirements, corporate governance and stewardship codes, and the investment or voting guidelines of the fund or account.

-Dimensional expects the members of a portfolio company's board to act in the interests of their shareholders.
+Dimensional expects the members of a portfolio company's board to act in the interests of the company's shareholders.
 Each portfolio company's board should implement policies and adopt practices that align the interests of the board and management with those of its shareholders.
 Since a board's main responsibility is to oversee management and to manage and mitigate risk, it is important that board members have the experience and skills to carry out that responsibility.